Learning to Purification for Unsupervised Person Re-identification: Introduction

-Unsupervised person ReID mainly includes two categories, unsupervised domain adaptation and purely unsupervised person ReID \cite{hu2021hard}.
-The former aims to learn from the annotated source dataset and transfer the knowledge to the unlabeled target dataset \cite{kumar2020unsupervised, ge2020structured, ge2020mutual}, these works are proposed based on the assumption that the discrepancy between source domain and target domain is not significant.
-While the latter directly learns from the unlabeled target dataset, which requires no annotation information \cite{lin2019bottom, lin2020unsupervised, zeng2020hierarchical, zeng2020energy}.
-Thus, compared with the unsupervised domain adaptation setting, the fully unsupervised person ReID is more challenging and more scalable.
-Nowadays state-of-the-art fully unsupervised person ReID methods have achieved great improvements by training the model with the pseudo labels generated by clustering algorithm\cite{ge2020self, dai2021cluster, hu2021hard}.
+To further relax the dependency on labeled source dataset, the USL methods directly learn from the unlabeled target dataset, which require no annotation information from other domains \cite{lin2019bottom, lin2020unsupervised, zeng2020hierarchical, zeng2020energy}.
+Thus, compared with the UDA person ReID, the USL person ReID is more scalable.
+Nowadays state-of-the-art USL person ReID methods have achieved great progress by training the model with the pseudo labels generated by clustering algorithm \cite{ge2020self, dai2021cluster, hu2021hard}.
 These methods hold the assumption that the images of the same person share higher similarity in the feature space, thus will be more likely to be collected in the same cluster.
-Generally, they can be regarded as two-stage training scheme, firstly a clustering algorithm is applied to divide the features of images into different clusters, and assign pseudo labels to different clusters accordingly.
+Generally, these methods can be regarded as two-stage training schemes, firstly a clustering algorithm is applied to divide the features of images into different clusters, and assign pseudo labels to different clusters accordingly.
 Then the model is trained with generated pseudo labels.
-These two stages are conducted in an iterative scheme until the model converges.
+These two stages are conducted in an iterative scheme as they can promote each other in the whole training process.
+Based on this training framework, memory-based contrastive learning methods have achieved the state-of-the-art performance nowadays by taking advantage of contrastive learning with image features stored in the memory bank \cite{ge2020self, dai2021cluster, hu2021hard}.

-The key of unsupervised person ReID is to learn the discriminative and robust feature representations to distinguish from different persons accurately.
-Although the state-of-the-art methods achieved great progress in unsupervised person ReID, the limited representation of the single scale global feature and the noise introduced in the clustering process may hind the learning ability of the model, thus will degenerate the performance of the model.
-To relieve the above problems, we propose the multi-scale knowledge distillation method for unsupervised person ReID.